 After the fat is collected from liposuction, it is filtered to eliminate some of the fluid that was injected to anesthetize and reduce bleeding in the area.
 Fat is then injected in multiple layers with a blunt cannula from a few access sites on the breast.

 After surgery, the breasts are wrapped and a garment is placed to combat the swelling from liposuction.

-Fat Transfer Breast Augmentation Candidates
+Fat Transfer Breast Augmentation Candidates in LA

 Proper patient selection is critically important to ensure good outcomes.
 The plastic surgeon must consider not only the donor site potential (areas of liposuction), but also the recipient site (the breasts).

 The donor site must be of sufficient fat to fill the breasts to a desired size.
 One way to assess desired size is to use breast implants in the office under sport bras.
 While this is not an exact correlation since not all of the fat transferred will survive, it helps determine what is achievable and what is not achievable.
 In some cases, it may be that more than one surgery may be required to enlarge the breasts to a desired size.

 In patients who do not have adequate body fat, the option of breast augmentation with implants is discussed.
 Patients are reassured that saline and smooth silicone gel implants are safe and provide very predictable results.
 And, a third option is discussed: hybrid breast augmentation with both implant and fat.
 This is discussed further below.